Table of contents

-Meeting compliance and regulatory requirements is one major challenge to every organization globally.
-Given today’s cybersecurity challenges, organizations are under the constant pressure of penalties for failing to meet compliance requirements.
+Meeting compliance and regulatory requirements is one major challenge for every organization globally.
+Given today’s cybersecurity challenges, organizations are constantly under the pressure of penalties for failing to meet compliance requirements.
 So, every business must secure its assets and data from intruder attacks.

-Thanks to the measures aimed at ensuring organizational IT security and data safety.
-Moreover, a robust Identity and Access Management (IAM) system offers your organization’s first line of defense.
-For that to deliver results, you need to have a checklist.
+A robust Identity and Access Management (IAM) system offers your organization’s first defense, thanks to measures to ensure organizational IT security and data safety.
+For that to deliver results, you need a checklist.

 Identity and Access Management is a fundamental security framework that facilitates associating authenticated users with the appropriate resources when they require access.
 An effective IAM solutions configuration mitigates the likelihood of data breaches and significantly raises the barriers for cyber adversaries.
 As such, IAM assumes a pivotal role as an indispensable cybersecurity tool for contemporary enterprises.